Outsourcing E-learning Design and Development

 9. Digital Assets for Performance Support – If your in-house team is unable to develop engaging and compelling performance support assets.

-- Outsourcing eLearning will provide you with multiple digital assets to support the immediate performance of your learners.
+- A competent eLearning vendor will provide you with multiple digital assets to support the immediate performance of your learners.

 So, you know when and what to outsource!
 But how can you convince your management about it?